RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/xsec_8cpp.md

     }

+    /// Return the process code
     int process_xsec_container::process_code() const
     { return _process_code; }

+    /// Set the process code
     void process_xsec_container::set_process_code(int process_code_in)
     { _process_code = process_code_in; }

+    /// Return the list of process codes that share this cross-section
+    /// (This is due to the many-to-many mapping between Pythia process
-    const std::vector<int>& process_xsec_container::processes_sharing_xsec() const
+    /// codes and the PID pairs we use as basis for external cross-section calculations) const std::vector<int>& process_xsec_container::processes_sharing_xsec() const
     { return _processes_sharing_xsec; }

-    void process_xsec_container::register_process_sharing_xsec(int process_code_in)
+    /// Add a process code to the list of processes sharing this cross-section, void process_xsec_container::register_process_sharing_xsec(int process_code_in)
     {
       if(std::find(_processes_sharing_xsec.begin(), _processes_sharing_xsec.end(), process_code_in) == _processes_sharing_xsec.end())